Skip to code content (skip section selection)

 § 82.14.040 Floodplain Safety Review Areas.

-The FP Overlay shall be subdivided into flood hazard zone areas as follows.
+The FP Overlay shall be subdivided into flood hazard zone areas.
 Proposed development shall comply with the following requirements.

 (a) 100-year Floodplain.
 The 100-year floodplain includes areas subject to a base flood (also called "100-year flood") as defined by the Federal Flood Insurance Regulations.
 The following are the FEMA-designated flood hazard zones for this area: A, AE, AH, A1-30, and AO.
 (Note: FEMA-designated regulatory floodway is included within the AE zone.)
 The following standards shall apply to property within these zones:

-(3) Development Restriction.
-In areas where no regulatory floodway has been designated by FEMA, new construction, substantial improvement or other development (including fill) shall not be permitted within any areas designated by FEMA as A, A1-30, AO, AH, or AE on the FIRMs, unless it is demonstrated that the cumulative effect of the proposed development when combined with all other existing and anticipated development will not increase the water surface elevation of the base flood more than one foot at any point within the community.
+(2) Development Restriction.
+In Zone AE areas where a base flood elevation has been determined but no regulatory floodway has been designated by FEMA, new construction, substantial improvement or other development (including fill) shall not be permitted, unless it is demonstrated through hydrologic and hydraulic analyses that the cumulative effect of the proposed development when combined with all other existing and anticipated development will not increase the water surface elevation of the base flood more than one foot at any point within the community.

-(4) FEMA-designated Floodways.
-Floodways, as defined by FEMA, are different from the Floodway Land Use Zoning District established in Chapter 82.01 (Land Use Plan, Land Use Zoning Districts, and Overlays) and regulated by Chapter 82.03 (Agricultural and Resource Management Land Use Zoning Districts) of this title.
+(3) FEMA-designated Floodways.
+Floodways, as defined by FEMA, are different from the Floodway Land Use Zoning District established in Chapter 82.01 (Land Use Plan, Land Use Zoning Districts, and Overlays) and regulated by Chapter 82.03 (Agricultural and Resource Management Land Use Zoning Districts) of this Title.
 They are defined as the channels of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation.
-They are also referred to as “regulatory floodways” (see subsection 810.01.080(gg)(23)).
-They are generally coterminous with the County’s Floodway Land Use Zoning Districts.
+They are also referred to as "regulatory floodways" (see § 810.01.080(gg)(43)).
+They are generally coterminous with the County's Floodway Land Use Zoning Districts.
 They are considered FEMA-designated flood hazard zones in that they are included within the AE zone.

 (b) 100 to 500-year Floodplain.
 This area includes areas between limits of the base flood (100-year flood) and a 500-year flood; and certain areas subject to 100-year flooding with an average depth of less than one foot or where the contributing drainage areas are less than one square mile; or areas protected by levees from the base flood.
 The following are the FEMA-designated flood hazard zones for this area: A-99 and the shaded Zone X. The following standards shall apply to property within these zones: